marllons/xsunit-api/README.md

 # X-SUNIT (Extraterrestrial Survival Unit) API

-I was developed a REST API, which will store information about the survivors.
+I've developed a REST API, which stores information about survivors.

 ## The API contains: